Data Visualisation Challenge

-- Technology feasibility: Is this solution possible today?
-Is the use of Earth observation data an integral part of the proposed solution?
+- Technical Feasibility: Is this solution possible?
+Is the use of Copernicus data an integral part of the proposed solution?

 Satellite Applications Catapult